Bury Integrated Safeguarding Partnership

 Prevent is an important part of the Government's counter-terrorism strategy

 Through the Prevent process we all have a duty to refer people who are vulnerable to being drawn into extremism.
 The Home Office have recently updated the referral form to ensure a consistent approach across the country.
-The new form and 7 Minute Briefing are attached here.
-Prevent 7 Minute Briefing [685kb] Bury National Prevent Referral Form [615kb]
+The new form and 7 Minute Briefing are attached here: Prevent 7 Minute Briefing [685kb] and Bury National Prevent Referral Form [615kb].

 Training around Prevent is mandatory for all Council employees and is available through the e-learning portal called 'Safeguarding Against Radicalisation - The Prevent Duty'.
 Speak to your line manager about accessing the training.
 Additionally, if Managers feel that they need more in-depth training for their teams or if anyone has any questions about the attached or Prevent in general call Alan Slater on 0161 253 6544.

 Jan Horwath has produced a vlog for working with Neglect during the COVID-19 Pandemic: YouTube - Jan Horwath Neglect vlog.